 Low Carbon Workspaces wants to aid businesses in this transition and is offering grants of up to £5,000 to invest in carbon-saving upgrades.
 This could be a grant for solar panels, battery storage, insulation, EVs or lighting.

-Grants are available for SMEs based in Berkshire, Buckinghamshire and Hertfordshire, ranging from £1,000 - £5,000 to cover up to a third of the cost of energy improvements.
+Grants are available for SMEs based in Berkshire, Bedfordshire, Buckinghamshire, Hertfordshire, Milton Keynes and Northamptonshire, ranging from £1,000 - £5,000 to cover up to a third of the cost of energy improvements.
 The scheme is supported by the European Regional Development Fund.

 Offices, shops, schools and other premises across the country have been shuttered or only partially open since the lockdown.
 In an undoubtedly difficult time, many organisations are looking to save money.
 This could be the perfect opportunity to look at improvements to your company’s energy use, investing in efficient technology to reduce your energy costs in the long term.